-Since it was announced that the UAE would be implementing VAT from the 1 January 2018 a number of Tax legislations have been issued.
-These include the GCC VAT Framework, the UAE Tax Procedures law and the VAT Law.
-However, one piece of key legislation yet to be released (at the time of writing) are the Executive regulations on VAT.
+Since it was announced that the UAE would be implementing VAT from 1 January 2018 many Tax legislation have been issued.
+These include the GCC VAT Framework, the UAE Tax Procedures law, and the VAT Law.
+However, one piece of key legislation yet to be released (at the time of writing) is the Executive regulations on VAT.
 These rules will provide the finer details on how VAT will be governed and implemented in the UAE.
 There are up to 60 sections within the VAT Law referring to it which are outlined below:

 Article 2 - Tax treatment regarding the import of goods to UAE that would be exported to any other GCC countries.